 Staying cool doesn’t always have to be expensive.
-If you’re on a tight budget and need relief from the heat, a DIY swamp cooler can do the trick.
-A swamp cooler uses evaporative cooling to bring down the temperature.
-Basically, all you need is water, dry warm or hot air, and a means to generate airflow.
+If you’re on a tight budget and need relief from the heat in a timely manner, a DIY swamp cooler can do the trick.
+A swamp cooler uses evaporative cooling to bring down the temperature as much as 15°F. Basically, all you need is water and dry, warm, or hot air, as well as a means to generate airflow.

 Building Your Own DIY Swamp Cooler